InformaticsMatters/galaxy-patch/README.md

     [...]
     $ ansible-playbook site.yaml -e @parameters.yaml

+or, for all our current machine directly, using the command-line: -

+    $ ansible-playbook site.yaml -e exec_base_name=pulsar-exec-node
+    $ ansible-playbook site.yaml -e exec_base_name=pulsar-exec-node-b
+    $ ansible-playbook site.yaml -e exec_base_name=pulsar-exec-node-gpu
+    $ ansible-playbook site.yaml -e exec_base_name=pulsar-exec-node-gpu-b
+    $ ansible-playbook site.yaml -e exec_base_name=pulsar-submit-machine

 >   You may need to run the playbook a number of times - especially if your
     instances have different base names.
 At the time of writing we have used `pulsar-exec-node`, `pulsar-exec-node-b`, `pulsar-exec-node-gpu`,
     `pulsar-exec-node-gpu-b` and `pulsar-submit-machine` as a base-names
     for our instances.

+>   The machines that match your chosen `exec_base_name`
+    are expected to be named `<exec_base_name>-[0-9]*`.
+If the machine names do not match no machines will be placed in the inventory and nothing will be run.

 ---